Responsibilities

-- Provide initial installation and secondary troubleshooting of hardware and software for communications network devices and systems.
+- Provides initial installation and secondary troubleshooting of hardware and software for communications network devices and systems; monitors, evaluates, and resolves issues involving network hardware/software, applications, or service performance.

 - Knowledge of network management applications.